As each season in the Wheel of the Year turns,

 tremor in belly.

-It’s the moment the mind stops narrating and the body begins speaking.
+The mind stops narrating & the body begins to speak.

 Awareness is the portal.